 The research in my laboratory focuses on characterizing novel bacterial species we discover in my Microbiology course.
 This has led in many interesting directions, particularly in the areas of Phylogenomics.
 We are attempting to assemble an easy-to-follow pipeline to help others describe new species.
 We will assist whenever possible, and welcome guests in our lab.
 We have sequenced more than 50 microbial genomes through GCAT-SEEK, the Genome Consortium for Active Teaching – NextGen Sequencing Group.
 Please visit the research page to see our progress.

-At the college, I serve as the Chair of the Pre-Health Committee and Institutional Review Board, am the contact person for Medical Technology and also am a member of the Promotion and Tenure, and Long Range Planning Committees.
+At the college, I serve as the Chair of the Pre-Health Committee, am the contact person for Medical Technology and also am a member of the Promotion and Tenure, and Long Range Planning Committees.